zs-barnes/RL-Sepsis-Prediction/README.md

 To create the reward columns, run:
 `make add_reward`

-This should only take 10-15 seconds, and will add the file training_setA_rewards under the `cache\` directory
+This should only take 10-15 seconds, and will add the file "training_setA_rewards" under the `cache\` directory.